JeffLepp/Cellular-Respiration-Sim/README.md

 - **ATP production & export to cytoplasm**

 It models molecule transformations, energy transfers, and redox reactions using Python classes and logs all major activity through a modular logging system.

+Open in VsCode or another IDE and run from cytoplasm.py